BarIfrah-prep/python-1-rock-paper-scissors-Shadishw/README.md

 I'll give you a template this time, but from here on you'll need to manage this by yourselves.
 Good luck!

 # (Insert your project name here)
-say something about the assignement, what is this code doing, what is this code's goal..
-  **REPLACE THE ABOVE LINE OBVIOUSLY**
+rock-paper-scissors game  **REPLACE THE ABOVE LINE OBVIOUSLY**

 ## Who's submitting?
-NAME: email address.
+NAME: shadishw@edu.hac.ac.il
 NEVER!
 Upload your credentials to github (ID number etc..)

 ## Code input\output\ how to run
-What is the input of this code?\
+What is the input of this code?\1
-What is the output of this code?\
+What is the output of this code?\3
 What do I need to do to run it?\
 Give one or two examples of input and output.